xdkernelx/phase-0-gps-1/inniss_reflection.md

 **How was your first experience of pairing in a GPS?**

-i thought i was going to be really nervous and it would be awkward but it really wasn't bad at all. it was very smooth!'
+i thought i was going to be really nervous and it would be awkward but it really wasn't bad at all. it was very smooth!!'